Gavin-Sears/cs283-f24-assignments/README.md

 To start the game, double click on "Window.exe," in the C#Game folder from before.
 You can also compile and run it.
 To play the game, you use the arrow keys and/or wasd.
 Left and right (a and d) apply a force that will gradually move your character right or left.
 Pressing down (s), will apply a force downward, which allows you to bounce higher.
 Get to the green exit and discover what happens!

-# Create a Virtual World
+# Assignment 03: Create a Virtual World

 ![A03_Demo](https://github.com/user-attachments/assets/a20197e8-edc6-4a48-88af-c0a7c9b0541c)

 Skybox made by BG Studio: https://assetstore.unity.com/packages/2d/textures-materials/sky/8k-skybox-pack-free-150926

-# Flythrough Tour
+# Assignment 04: Flythrough Tour

 <img width="630" alt="loopTour" src="https://github.com/user-attachments/assets/f5207f21-c317-473f-933d-17e11a10aad2">